Endogen/OpenCryptoBot/features.md

 * Candlestick charts
 * Price and volume charts
 * All Time High details
-* Calculated value of coin qty
+* Calculated value of coin quantity
 * Find out where to buy a coin
 * Sort trading pairs by volume
 * Details about the team behind a coin